PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Validation completed in the core `uv` environment, with one pytest process and no parallel workers:

+- `963 passed, 5 deselected, 2 warnings` after the DynamicQuantizeLinear
+  nearest-even and round-before-zero-point correction;
+- `5 passed, 782 deselected` for the focused DynamicQuantizeLinear runtime and managed-profile checks;
 - `961 passed, 5 deselected, 2 warnings` across the direct builder, op
   coverage, all `flatbuffer_direct` regression modules, and all accuracy evaluator modules after the delegate fallback change;